 Remote Home Learning

 This page outlines our remote home learning plans for children having to self–isolate because they have come in contact with a confirmed case of coronavirus.
 This could be an entire class bubble or where a child has come into contact with an infected person not from the school.
+This plan may also be activated if we are asked to close completely due to local or national restrictions.

 If this happens, we would like the children to continue learning at home and we have a revised our home learning arrangements to facilitate this.